Levelling up.

 The prototype stacks are printed from nylon.
 The productions stacks will be carbon or spun aluminum - it's TBD.

-[...] that will likely make more power at higher RPMs
+[...] that will likely make more power at higher RPMs.

-Like most "breathing" upgrades on S85, I'm expecting some gains from 4,000 RPM.
+Like most "breathing" upgrades on S85, I'm expecting some gains from 6,000 RPM.

-This may reopen the debate on the usefulness of 292 cams on the S85.
+What happens beyond 7,000 - I'm eager to find out.
+This may reopen the debate on the usefulness of high duration cams on the S85.
 It's already been happening for the S65.

-and it will run on pure AlphaN without any rewiring.
+It will run on pure AlphaN without any rewiring.

+Sal will be including a specific engine map using AlphaN.
 Contrary to the standard Carbon Sealed Intakes, the larger inlets will not have MAF bungs to optimize for space.

-You will retain the lower housing, filter element and clamps of the sealed carbon intakes, along with the carbon plenum body.
+Current owners of sealed carbon intakes and CSL plenums will retain the lower housing, filter element and clamps of the sealed carbon intakes, along with the carbon plenum body.

 I test fitted the inlet tube on the lower housing.
 The clamp fits like the previous carbon production units.